centau/vide/docs/tut/crash-course/7-stateful-component.md

 ```

 Sources can be created internally or passed in from externally, there are no
-restrictions on how they are used as long as the effect is created within a
+restrictions on how they are used as long as the effect using it is created
-reactive scope so that it can be tracked.
+within a reactive scope so that it can be cleaned up later.